input-output-hk/cardano-tutorials/node-setup/GuideForExcercise1.md

 ## Configure block-producing and relay nodes

-Let's stop that single node now and do something more interesting
+Let's stop that single node now and do something more interesting.

 As stake pool operator, you will have two types of nodes, **block producing nodes** and **relay nodes**.
 Each block producing node must be accompagnied by several relay nodes.